 - Panel(s) to assign who can pick which applications

 - Create a new round, setting the type to Reviewing

-- Set start and end dates for top pick period
+- Set start and end dates for the top pick period

 For more detailed instructions, see Round configuration.